nagrapoonam/JS_Notes_App/README.md

 ## Note Organizer API
-### Instead of reading input from the command line, it receives HTTP requests.
+### Using Express.js, instead of reading input from the command line, it receives HTTP requests.
 Similarly, instead of printing output to the console, it sends HTTP responses
 ### [Server Address](http://localhost:3000/)